remarkjs/react-markdown/readme.md

     (`sourcePosition: {start: {line: 3, column: 1}, end:…}`)
 *   `includeElementIndex` (`boolean`, default: `false`)\
-    Pass the `index` (number of elements before it) and `siblingCount` (number of elements in parent) in props to all components
+    Pass the `index` (number of elements before it) and `siblingCount` (number of elements in parent) as props to all components
 *   `allowedElements` (`Array.<string>`, default: `undefined`)\
     Tag names to allow (can’t combine w/ `disallowedElements`).
     By default all elements are allowed